-Student NutritionHours: 8 a.m.- 4:30 p.m. | Main Phone: (907) 348-5142Location: 1307 Labar Street Anchorage, Alaska 99515
+Student NutritionHours: 8:00 a.m.- 4:00 p.m. | Main Phone: (907) 348-5142Location: 1307 Labar Street, Anchorage, Alaska 99515

 - Provide healthy and balanced meals to students throughout the district

-- Provide Free and Reduced Priced meals to qualifying applicants via National School Lunch Program sponsored by USDA
+- Provide free and reduced priced meals to qualifying applicants via National School Lunch Program sponsored by USDA

-- Provide Free Breakfast and lunch to quaifying community eligible schools through USDA (C.E.P.
+- Provide free breakfast and lunch to quaifying community eligible schools through USDA (C.E.P.
 Schools)

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-(1) mail:U.S. Department of AgricultureOffice of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
-20250-9410;
+- mail:U.S. Department of AgricultureOffice of the Assistant Secretary for Civil Rights1400 Independence Avenue, SWWashington, D.C.
+20250-9410; or

-This institution is an equal opportunity provider.
+This institution is an equal-opportunity provider.